MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/1-Lesson-Objects.md

 An **object** is an instance (i.e. a concrete occurrence) of a class.
 For example, if you have the string `"Hello World!"` somewhere in your file, it would be a `String` object.

+### Constructors
 In Java, all objects are instantiated using the class's **contructor method**.
-The constructor method has the same name as the class and does not have any return type (not even `void`).
+The constructor method has the same name as the class (including the initial capital letter) and does not have any return type (not even `void`).

 You've seen constructors used in GUI files.
 For example, in the *Change Exchange* assignent, the `Change` class has a `public` method called `Change()`.
 The body of this constructor method is `initComponents();`, which initializes all the components of the GUI.